realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 ```
 This will turn AWB algo to the previous mode, and stereo works again untill next reboot.
 So run this command after reboot, or add it to your autorun script.

+19 of April, 2020 update:
+sudo rpi-update now fix this stereoscopic issue.

 # Installing OpenCV 3.4.3 on raspbian Buster without breaking stereoscopic mode:

 #### 1. Download Raspbian Buster and write image to your micro SD card.
-We've used "Raspbian Buster with desktop, 2019-07-10"

 #### 2. Enable two cameras support:
 Put [dt-blob.bin](http://wiki.stereopi.com/files/dt-blob.bin.zip) file to /BOOT partition.
 Do not forget to extract it from ZIP archive.

-#### 3. First boot (important!!!)
+#### 3. First boot
 After the first boot you'll see setup wizard.

-Choose all settings you need, but please
+Choose all settings you need, install all recommended updates.

-#### SKIP the latest step - "check for updates".

-## SKIP the latest step - "check for updates".

-#### SKIP the latest step - "check for updates".
+Please do 'sudo rpi-update' after that.
+This will fix stereoscopic mode.

 Enable camera: